Home/Templates/Cleaning Service Invoice Creator

 What to Include on a Cleaning Service Invoice

 A cleaning service invoice should include the date and time of service, property address, a detailed list of services performed (room-by-room or by task type), time spent, number of cleaning staff, supply costs if charged separately, and the frequency of service (one-time, weekly, bi-weekly, monthly).
-For commercial contracts, include the scope of work and reference the service agreement number.
+For commercial contracts, include the scope of work and reference the service-agreement number.

-Tips for Cleaning Service Invoicing
+Tips for Cleaning service Invoicing

 Offer package pricing for recurring clients — a set monthly rate for weekly cleanings is simpler for both you and the client.
 Send invoices immediately after each cleaning or set up automatic monthly billing for regular clients.
 Keep cleaning supply costs as a separate line item to maintain transparency.
 Take before-and-after photos for deep cleaning and specialty jobs — these support your invoice and build trust.